j0akl/imageprocessing2/readme.md

 - added a constructor to layer to take pixels
 - moved file i/o to a static method (from the model)

+### Week 3

+- Added a BlendType, topmostlayer.
+Gets the topmost layer for exporting.
+- Made the flatten methods on LayeredImage public to allow for easier viewing.
+- Added a field to layeredImage to keep track of the export name for a file
+- Changed the name of LayeredImage to IPModel for consistency
+- added getLayerNames to IPImage

 ## Citations

 Both images taken from: